TosbackCgusBridge-Bot/CGUs-versions/Theblaze/Privacy Policy.md

-**THEBLAZE.Com LLC – PRIVACY POLICY**
+**TheBlaze.com – PRIVACY POLICY**

 Last Updated: August 30, 2010

 **A. Our Commitment to Privacy**

-THEBLAZE.COM LLC (“THEBLAZE”) realizes the importance of respecting and protecting your privacy.
+THEBLAZE INC (“THEBLAZE”) realizes the importance of respecting and protecting your privacy.

 This privacy policy (“Privacy Policy”) discloses the information that THEBLAZE gathers on the web site THEBLAZE.COM that THEBLAZE owns (the “Site”), as well as ways in which THEBLAZE processes and, sometimes, shares such information and how you can correct or change that information.
 The Site also includes versions designed for browsing on mobile devices and the use of such devices is governed by this Privacy Policy as well.